nnethery/eye2content/README.md

 # Eye Movement Classifier for Content Consumption

 This project aims to build a classifier that identifies the type of content a user is consuming on their phone by tracking their eye movements.
-We use Apple's ARKit framework to track the user's eye movements and save the collected data.
-We then analyze the data to identify patterns corresponding to different types of content consumption.
+I use Apple's ARKit framework to track the user's eye movements and save the collected data.
+I then analyze the data to identify patterns corresponding to different types of content consumption.

 ## Overview

-We have built an iOS app using Swift that does the following:
+I have built an iOS app using Swift that does the following:

 1. Tracks the user's eye movements using ARKit's face and eye tracking capabilities
 2. Saves the eye movement data to a local CoreData database